meekm/LoRaSoundkit/README.md

 * antenna ¼ lambda, e.g a wire of 8.4 cm length
 * power adapter 5V, 0,5A

-Below the wiring from MEMS microphone (SPH0645 or NMP443) to processor board (Sparkfun or TTGO):
+The table below shows the wiring between MEMS microphone (SPH0645 or NMP443) and the processor board (Sparkfun or TTGO):
 | SPH0645 | NMP442 |  |Sparkfun| TTGO |
 | ------- | ------ |--|--------|-------|
 | 3V | 3V | <--> | 3V | 3V |